meljC/SKAI_LABS_project/Task1/README.md

 2. **Accessing the Application:**
    - Open a web browser and go to `http://localhost:5000` to view the application.

-### Assumptions and Decisions

-- The polygon coordinates are served from a static JSON file using Flask.
-- OpenLayers is used for displaying the map due to its flexibility and compatibility with various map sources and formats.

 For any questions or further information, feel free to contact me at dmeljanac@gmail.com.